 The Company has agreed, beginning on January 1, 2021, to reimburse MD Anderson up to a total of \$20.0 million for development costs incurred starting after January 1, 2021 under the 2019 Agreement.
 In addition, the Company will pay MD Anderson royalties on net sales of its TCR products at rates in the low single digits.
 The Company is required to make performance-based payments upon the successful completion of clinical and regulatory benchmarks relating to its TCR products.
-The aggregate potential benchmark payments are \$36.5 million, of which only \$3.0 million will be due prior to the first marketing approval of the Company is required that it will sell the Company's TCR products to MD Anderson may be reduced upon the occurrence of certain events.
+The aggregate potential benchmark payments are \$36.5 million, of which only \$3.0 million will be due prior to the first marketing approval of the Company's TCR products.
+The royalty rates and benchmark payments owed to MD Anderson may be reduced upon the occurrence of certain events.
 The Company also agreed that it will sell the Company's TCR products to MD Anderson at preferential prices and will sell its TCR products in Texas exclusively to MD Anderson for a limited period of time following the first commercial sale of the Company's TCR products.
-No costs have been incurred under this agreement as of March 31, 2021.
+No costs have been incurred under this agreement as of June 30, 2021.